Does this test have other names?

 happen if you have kidney or liver failure.
 It can also happen if you have a urea

-cycle disorder, a genetic disorder that means your body is missing one of the enzymes
+cycle disorder, a genetic disorder that means your body is missing any of the enzymes

 that remove ammonia from the blood.
 The ammonia blood test is the gold standard for

 Too much ammonia in your body can cause psychological problems like confusion, tiredness,

 and possibly coma or death.

 A child's reaction to too much ammonia can include seizures, breathing trouble, lower

 response, and potentially death.